Kevin Durant NBA Playoffs Player Props: Suns vs. Clippers

-Kevin Durant and his Phoenix Suns teammates face the Los Angeles Clippers in the 2023 NBA Playoffs, at 10:00 PM ET on Tuesday.
+Kevin Durant and the rest of the Phoenix Suns match up versus the Los Angeles Clippers in the NBA Playoffs on Thursday, at 10:30 PM ET.

-In this article, we look at Durant's available prop bets, providing stats to help you figure out the best wagers to make.
+In this article we will break down Durant's prop bets, using stats to help you make good picks.

 Kevin Durant Prop Bets vs. the Clippers